shmador/terraform-ecr-load-balancer/README.md

 ### Features

 - ECS service deployment with load balancing
-- Application Load Balancer configuration
+- CloudWatch configuration for logging
 - Docker image build and push to ECR